Geonovum/KP-APIs/API-strategie-extensies/Supplement v1.0 (informative).md

 Thus, the up-to-date documentation is linked to a unique location (that is always concurrent with the features available in the API).
 -->

+### <a name="api-52"></a>API-52: Use OAuth 2.0 for authorisation with rights delegation

+This is in line with the way the OAuth standard appears on the comply or explain list of forumstandaardisatie.